v8/v8.dev/src/blog/understanding-ecma-part-1.md

 What about the question marks and exclamation marks?
 To understand them, we need to look into **Completion Records**!

-A Completion Record is a "record" (or a "struct", if you're more familiar with that term) defined by the spec.
-A record is a data type which has a fixed set of named fields.
-C-like languages have structs - JavaScript doesn't, since you can always add properties into an object.
+A Completion Record is a "record" - a data type which has a fixed set of named fields.

-Again, the Completion Record is defined only for spec purposes.
+Completion Record is a specification type (only defined for spec purposes).
 A JavaScript engine doesn't have to have a corresponding internal data type.

 A Completion Record has three fields: